LegacyNsfw/Cpu32Emulator/misc/journal.md

 >
 > Also, see the instruction in the copilot.md file about how to build the application.

+## TO DO

+MemoryWatchViewModel should not depend on MemoryManagerService.
+Its RefreshValue member should read from the Unicorn emulator.

+# From Claude

 Claude added these on its own, but note the stepping still didn't work after each of them: